Image default

 Finally Dima, for all the musicians reading this, can you share what keeps you connected to your artistry in difficult times?

+During the pandemic, not being able to communicate through your art and not being able to earn money was a big disaster for all artists.
+So, I must confess it was not a nice time for me, especially with my special circumstances here at home.
 I think I took a step back from my artistry actually, because for me performing online didn’t really make sense.
-I would miss having the real experience of an audience too much – virtual audiences for me would be like eating without being able to taste anything.
-What I did was I preserved my energies to focus on myself and my family, and that is really important as well.
-Finally, in everything going on, I remember that my music is about honesty.
-That is what keeps my music grounded – and so it is easy to stay connected to it because my music is a healing experience for me.
+I would miss having the real experience of an audience too much—virtual audiences for me would be like eating without being able to taste anything.
+What I did was I preserved my energies to focus on myself and my family; and that is really important as well.
+Finally, with everything going on, I remember that my music is about honesty.
+That is what keeps my music grounded; and so it is easy to stay connected to it because my music is a healing experience for me.

 Related posts